Most vexing parse

 The most vexing parse is a counterintuitive form of syntactic ambiguity resolution in the C++ programming language.
 In certain situations, the C++ grammar cannot distinguish between the creation of an object parameter and specification of a function's type.
-In those situations, the compiler is required to interpret the line as a function type specification.
+In those situations, the compiler is required to interpret the line as the latter.

 Occurrence

 The term "most vexing parse" was first used by Scott Meyers in his 2001 book Effective STL.
 While unusual in C, the phenomenon was quite common in C++ until the introduction of uniform initialization in C++11.

 Examples

 C-style casts

 A simple example appears when a functional cast is intended to convert an expression for initializing a variable: